-2% of an employee’s earnings have to be paid over to the Department at the end of each month.
-1% paid by the employer and 1% deducted from the employee.
-This means that employers employing domestic workers have to register themselves as employers with the Department of Labour and then register their employees.
+2% of an employee’s earnings must to be paid to the Department at the end of each month by the Employer.
+This 2% comprises 1% is paid by the employer and 1% which is deducted from the employee’s monthly salary.

 The actual areas can be found at www.labour.gov.za.